qualityshepherd/brine/assets/posts/southern_coast.md

 ### HOOKS

 1. Loggers in the Starwoods have been attacked by a creature they claim is a wendigo.
 They've sent a desperate plea to the Monastery for aid.
 1. The Crown's Fury, a ship lost in the Battle Mistwood, was _busting_ with silver and other treasures when if sank.
-The rumors of a "ghost ship" seen off the coast are well established but an eye witness has come forth, swearing that it's The Crown's Fury.
+The rumors of a "ghost ship" seen off the coast are well established but an eye witness swears that it's The Crown's Fury.
 1. A local herbalist seeks brave adventurers to retrieve herbs that grow deep within the West Marshes, promising silver and potent potions as reward.
-1. An infamous game hunter, and friend to the Northern Kings, will pay big for help finding/tracking/killing a wendigo.
+1. An infamous game hunter, and friend to the Northern Kings, will pay handsomely for help finding/tracking/killing a wendigo.
 1. The PCs are escorting a prisoner to the Prison of Mon
 1. A Duke's son found a treasure map leading to the Isle of Wight and has not been heard from for a week.